jijoel/make-it-snappy-laravel4/README.md

 Run `bin/prepTestDB' to create a database for codeception tests.
 This will generate the test database, and run migrations and seeds.

+Create a database, and setup connection parameters in `app/config/database.php`.
+If you'd like to do manual testing using the same database that codeception uses (which gets rewritten every time codeception is run), change the default database connection name to `codeception`.